ByVictorrr/MagWallet/README.md

 ### Options

 1.)
-Upload any card to the magspoof
+Scan a card
 2.)
+Upload a Card to your database.
+3.)
+Upload a card to the Magspoof
-Look at all cards saved
+4.)
+View all the cards saved

-## Future Work

-* Mysql database to cards

-	* Correlating name to table in mysql db
-	* use this column to store card objects
+5.)
+Download saved cards

 ## Materials